Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 \subsubsection{Decision taking need not be decisive action}

 In \cite{Rosati1981} USA presidential decision is put forward as being part of a political process without decisive influence by itself.
-I will follow this view and assume that a decision need not be a decisive action, where a decisive action is characterized by being of major explanatory value in hindsight for the occurrence or non-occurrence of subsequent events.
-One may ask to what extent decisive action must be the consequence of decision taking.
+I will follow this view and assume that a decision need not be a decisive action, where a decisive action is characterized by being of major explanatory value in hindsight for the occurrence or non-occurrence of a family of subsequent events.

+One may wonder to what extent decisive action must be the consequence of decision taking.
+Or stated differently to what extent decision taking is a prerequisite for decisive action.
 This question has become very prominent in political science, because of the fact that several very serious human rights violations in the 20th century, each of which which can be considered to comprise decisive action, seem not to have been preceded by a well-organized decision making process.
-Thus decisive action need not have been caused or preceded by a decision, not even if common language suggests the existence of a corresponding postulated decision.
+Thus decisive action need not have been caused or preceded by a decision in spite of the fact that common use of language suggests the existence of a corresponding postulated decision.
 Indeed, the very notion of a postulated decision has been discarded already.
-Decisiveness cannot be assessed in real time, whereas decisionness (or degree of decisionality see \ref{Complications}) can.
+Decisiveness cannot be assessed in real time (that is during or immediately after an decision has occurred) as it is a labeling in hindsight only.
+In contrast decisionness (or degree of decisionality see \ref{Complications}) can be assessed in real time, at least in principle.

 In other words decision taking need not be the taking of decisive action, but it may be.
 For an action to be decisive it needs to have significant impact.
-One may intend an action to be decisive, or expect it to be, but only actions from the past can be qualified as having been decisive with some degree of certainty.
+One may intend an action to be decisive, or expect it to be, but only actions from the past can be qualified with a significant degree of certainty, as having been decisive.